BKnights/KotN-Netsuite/README.md

 - batchProcess.js handles governance for re-scheduling a scheduled script.
 Most use cases now superseded by SimpleBatch.js
 - kotnMergeTemplate is meant as a library to provide a drop-in replacement for scripts using nlapiMergeRecord.
 This script detects whether the template Id refers to an old CRMSDK template or a Scriptable Template and provides a file similar to the one returned from nlapiMergeRecord.

+- exposeImageNames and exposeItemTemplate are the sources for a couple of bundles 156149 and 41518 respectively.
+These copy some values from item record fields to expose them for search criteria and results.